 Famotidine may not be safe for dogs with kidney or liver problems, stomach cancer, and sensitivity to similar medications.
-The drug is also found to be passed from dogs through breast milk, so it may not be recommended for dogs that are pregnant or nursing.
+The drug can also pass from dogs through breast milk, so vets may not recommend it for dogs who are pregnant or nursing.

 Another reason that vets recommend famotidine is that it doesn’t interact poorly with other drugs.